Pier & Beam

 To reinforce the center section of a slab, beams crisscross the middle in a waffle pattern.
 Interior beams are often 12 feet apart from each other.

 Slab foundations are almost always enforced with tension cables or steel rebar rods.

 Quality that lasts

 How We Can Help Preserve Your Building

-We offer soil stabilization peers.
-We offer two types of peers on slab homes which are concrete press pilings and steel piers.
+We offer soil stabilization piers.
+We offer two types of piers on slab homes which are concrete press pilings and steel piers.
 Both piers are installed by digging under your slab.
 The slab of your home is only 6 inches.
 Concrete beams give the home support.
 Most beams are 2 feet deep and 1 foot thick on the outside perimeter of your home.
 The beams are 12 to 14 feet apart throughout the center.
-The beam is where we place the peers to raise and support the home.
-Peers are installed approximately 6 feet apart depending on how unleveled the house is.:
+The beam is where we place the piers to raise and support the home.
+Piers are installed approximately 6 feet apart depending on how unleveled the house is.

-To build a concrete peer, you dig three feet beneath the concrete beam, 2-foot-wide, and 1 foot back under the concrete perimeter beam.
-We use a hydraulic compression machine to press the precast concrete peers (6 inches by 1 foot).
-We continue to press the peers into the ground to the point of refusal (until they raise the house).
-Again, it depends on the soil to see how far the peers go.
-Most peers go approximately 9-11 feet.
+To build a concrete piers, you dig three feet beneath the concrete beam, 2-foot-wide, and 1 foot back under the concrete perimeter beam.
+We use a hydraulic compression machine to press the precast concrete piers (6 inches by 1 foot).
+We continue to press the piers into the ground to the point of refusal (until they raise the house).
+Again, it depends on the soil to see how far the piers go.
+Most piers go approximately 9-11 feet.